Donearm/awesome-tutorials/README.md

 ## GraphQL

 * [GraphQL in Depth: What, Why and How](https://ponyfoo.com/articles/graphql-in-depth-what-why-and-how) - A not-so-deep introduction on what is and how GraphQL works.

+## Hugo

+* [Site Search on the JAMStack with Hugo and Algolia](https://www.bennet.org/blog/site-search-jamstack-hugo-algolia/) _ A step by step guide to implement site search with Algolia for a Hugo-powered static website

 ## Javascript